-Have you ever felt so unfocused or inattentive that you had to sit for hours on end just to get things done?
+Have you ever felt so unfocused or inattentive that it took hours to get things done?

-When we don’t get the right nutrients, such as the essential mineral magnesium, our bodies have trouble performing at their best.
+When our bodies don’t get the right nutrients, like the essential mineral magnesium, it can be harder for us to perform at our best.

-Magnesium is involved in over 300 of your body’s daily processes involving your heart, muscles, nerves, bones, digestion and sleep.
-Believe it or not, that is only a few examples of the wonderous support this mineral has to offer!
+Magnesium is involved in over 300 processes in your body, supporting areas like your heart, muscles, nerves, bones, digestion, and sleep.
+And that’s just a small glimpse of the many roles this important mineral plays!

 Magnesium and Cognitive Function

-This is why supplementing with magnesium is so beneficial for enhancing overall cognitive function* But what exactly do these functions entail?
+Supplementing with magnesium may support overall cognitive function.* But what exactly do these functions involve?

-Well, we call “cognitive functions” mental abilities such as learning, recollecting information, organizing, planning and solving problems.
+Cognitive functions refer to mental abilities such as learning, recalling information, organizing, planning, and problem-solving.

-When magnesium levels are low, we are at risk of developing diseases such as depression, anxiety, and even Alzheimer’s disease [3].
+When magnesium levels are low, we may be at an increased risk of developing conditions such as depression, anxiety, and cognitive concerns.*

-In fact, magnesium is so important for our brain that people with Attention Deficit Disorder are advised to supplement with magnesium as it naturally supports the body’s mechanisms in dealing with inattentiveness, sleeplessness, stress, and anxiety.
+Magnesium plays an important role in supporting brain health, and people with Attention Deficit Disorder (ADD) are sometimes advised to supplement with magnesium, as it supports the body’s natural mechanisms in managing attention, stress, and sleep issues.

-No wonder why magnesium deficiency has been linked to several neurological disorders, including cognitive dysfunction.
+Magnesium deficiency has also been linked to neurological concerns, including cognitive function.*

 Sources of Magnesium

-Magnesium, the master mineral, can be found in a variety of foods, including meats, whole grains, and leafy green vegetables [6].
-But, sometimes it can be hard to receive enough magnesium from food alone, which is why magnesium supplements are so popular among people who want to boost their brain function.
+Magnesium, often referred to as the “master mineral,” is found in a variety of foods, such as meats, whole grains, and leafy green vegetables.* However, it can sometimes be difficult to get enough magnesium from food alone, which is why magnesium supplements are commonly used by individuals looking to support their brain health.*

 Wrapping things up